oslabs-beta/Opal/README.md

 [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-7.2.0)

-2. Environment variables
+2. With environment variables

+Storing environment variables will allow you to access metrics on the Function App and the Function level.

 In Azure CLI run the following command:

 ```
-az ad sp create-for-rbac
+az ad sp create-for-rbac && az account show --query id -o tsv
 ```

-If you do not have Azure CLI installed locally, [access it through the Azure Portal ](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) and then run the above command.
+If you do not have Azure CLI installed locally, [access it through the Azure Portal](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) and then run the above command.

 In the .env file in the root directory, store the output of the above command in the following format:
+Set CLIENT_ID equal to the outputted appId.
+Set CLIENT_SERCRET equal to the outputted password.
+Set TENANT_ID equal to the outputted tenant.
+Set SUBSCRIPTION_ID equal to the last value outputted (the value outputted outside the object), and wrap it in quotes.

 ## Contributing